Drive sales on autopilot with ecommerce-focused features

 10. Poor image-to-text ratio

-Your image-to-text ratio tells you how much of your email should be filled with images and how much should be filled with text.
+Your image-to-text ratio tells you how much of your email should contain images and how much should be text.
+A 60:40 ratio is best practice (60% text, 40% images).

 11. Too many URLs in the content